393akashsharma/Multilingual-News-App/README.md

 # Multilingual News App - Your Ultimate News App

-Welcome to News Plus, a modern and feature-rich news application designed to keep you informed and engaged with the latest news updates.
+Welcome to Multilingual News App, a modern and feature-rich news application designed to keep you informed and engaged with the latest news updates.

 ## Features